joasimonson/AspNetCore/README.md

 ## How to use:
+- Visual Studio 2019 or Visual Studio Code (Windows, Linux or MacOS).
-- You will need the latest Visual Studio 2019 and the latest .NET Core SDK.
+- Latest .NET Core SDK

-- The latest SDK and tools can be downloaded from https://dot.net/core.
+The latest SDK and tools can be downloaded from https://dotnet.microsoft.com/.

-Also you can run in Visual Studio Code (Windows, Linux or MacOS).

-To know more about how to setup your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)

 ## Technologies implemented: